MartijnWisse/mirte_workshop/navigation.md

 rosrun map_server map_saver -f /home/mirte/mirte_ws/src/mirte_workshop/maps/default
 ```

-This command updates the files default.yaml and default.pgm in the directory ~/mirte_ws/src/mirte_workshop/maps.
+This command updates the files `default.yaml` and `default.pgm` in the directory `~/mirte_ws/src/mirte_workshop/maps`.
 Every time you run the command, these files will be overwritten.
-Open the .yaml file to see that it contains a reference to the .pgm file, so moving files to different folders must be done with care.
+Open the `default.yaml` file to see that it contains a reference to the `default.pgm` file, so moving files to different folders must be done with care.

-Now, gmapping can be closed with <kbd>Ctrl</kbd>+<kbd>c</kbd>.
+Now, close gmapping with <kbd>Ctrl</kbd>+<kbd>c</kbd>.

 ## 3. Installing the Navigation Stack
 The following command will fail (try it):